The communication power of indefinite causal order: Results

-{\bf No advantage for Pauli channels.} We now show that the advantage of indefinite causal order shown in the previous section is far from generic: no advantage is present for a large class of channels, known as Pauli channels~\cite{wilde2013quantum}.
+{\bf No advantage for Pauli channels.} After having established a rigorous advantage of indefinite causal order, we now show that the communication power of indefinite causal order is also subject to fundamental limitations.
+In this section, we start by showing that no classical communication advantage is present for a large class of channels known as Pauli channels~\cite{wilde2013quantum}.